strongtyped/active-slick/src/test/scala/models/simple/README.md

 The DAO is initialized inside a withSession block.
 All DB operations are managed by the DAO.

-Note that in this example, the slick session is passed to the Dao constructor as an implicit parameter.
+Note that in this example, the slick session is passed to the DAO constructor as an implicit parameter.
-Therefore, the  Dao can't be an Object.
-This is the recommend way of initializing a Dao.
+Therefore, the  DAO can't be an Object.
+This is the recommend way of initializing a DAO, IMO.

-The Dao lives inside a withSession or withTransaction block and is attached to the current session.
-As such we avoid polluting the Dao methods with an extra parameter block for an implicit session.
+The DAO lives inside a withSession or withTransaction block and is attached to the current session.
+As such we avoid polluting the DAO methods with an extra parameter block for an implicit session.